ministryofjustice/itpolicycontent/content/security/framework/password-standard.md

 Check which other systems have access to the system or service.
 Make sure that the access control suits the material at both ends of the connection.

 Appropriate extra measures might include tokens or other multi-factor authentication devices.
 Think about using an existing authentication system other than passwords.
 Avoid creating new authentication systems.
-Mechanisms other than passwords are  preferable if they reduce what a user must remember.
+Try to reduce what a user must remember.
 For more information about authentication systems, see the [IT Security - Access Control Standard][acs].

 A technical risk assessment helps identifies extra controls for systems.
 This is mandatory for systems that need formal accreditation.
 The assessment follows [HMG Information Assurance Standard No. 1 & 2][hmgias2].
 Multi-user systems are also subject to a Business Impact Assessment (BIA).